 Voluntariness (Dahlsrud, 2008).

-The adoption of CSR initiatives has clear benefits that aid the positive perception of a business by customers and employees (Kurcharska and Kowalczyk, 2019).
+The adoption of CSR initiatives has clear benefits which aid the positive perception of a business by customers and employees (Kurcharska and Kowalczyk, 2019).
 At company level, the corporate culture of an organisation can be a key aspect of gaining competitive advantage.
 This is partly achieved by employees having a ‘buy-in’ to the company due to culture aligning with their personal values, which results in a lower rate of staff-turnover (Lee at al., 2013).
 The concept of culture being important when considering sustained competitive advantage is supported by the resource-based view, which asserts that culture can be viewed as an intangible internal resource for sustained competitive advantage (Zahra et al., 2004).
 It can also be argued that CSR in culture can have an impact on the satisfaction of customers, business performance and financial performance (Phillips et al., 2019).
-If businesses are to develop, it is important there is financial success to facilitate this development.
+If businesses are to develop, it is important that there is financial success to facilitate this development.
 These views on CSR in culture suggest that organisations implementing CSR practises should be continually developing.

 If companies are achieving financial success as a result of a positive corporate culture, it allows for the economic expansion of their current CSR initiatives.
 From this perspective, the development of organisations alongside a strong organisational culture is cyclical; success breeds further success.
-According to Carroll’s Pyramid of CSR (appendix 1), the meeting of economic responsibilities by an organisation allows for an increase ethical and philanthropic responsibility (Carroll, 1991).
-These are the segments of Carroll’s pyramid that are continuing to grow in value within society.
-Philanthropic and ethical behaviour by organisations ensures good corporate citizenship beyond expected business compliance; it is these acts that can enhance the organisational culture and develop organisations from a variety of perspectives (Carroll, 2016).
+According to Carroll’s Pyramid of CSR (appendix 1), the meeting of economic responsibilities by an organisation allows for an increase in ethical and philanthropic responsibility (Carroll, 1991).
+These are the segments of Carroll’s pyramid which are continuing to grow in value within society.
+Philanthropic and ethical behaviour by organisations ensures good corporate citizenship beyond expected business compliance; it is these acts which can enhance the organisational culture and develop organisations from a variety of perspectives (Carroll, 2016).

 Case Study

-A case study that shows the benefits of culture on the development of a business is IKEA.
+A case study which shows the benefits of culture on the development of a business is IKEA.
 Under McGregor’s theory of culture, IKEA can be identified as a theory Y organisation which suggests that ‘employees are not inherently lazy, capable of self-direction and self-control, and capable of providing important ideas/suggestions that will improve organisational effectiveness’ (Kopelman et al, 2006: 255).
 This concept of theory Y has allowed IKEA to create an autonomous culture, where staff feel valued and assist the organisation to ensure its positive future development.
 Engaging employees in this manner aids the mutual growth of employees and an organisation through a shared set of values, clear vision and culture.
 IKEA achieves mutual growth through its distinctive corporate culture (Markos and Sridevi, 2010).

 Culture can be identified as a secondary feature in Porter’s Value Chain.
 This is inferred through human resource management (HRM), with culture becoming an increasingly important aspect of HRM.
 IKEA’s HRM is based on the philosophy of its founder, Ingvar Kamprad.
 The philosophy of an organisation’s founder is an organisational determinant of company culture.
 Kamprad’s philosophy also places creativity and innovation as a major aspect of IKEA’s corporate culture.